AddyRdz/js-muscle-memory/README.md

 console.log(sentence.indexOf(lastChar)); // ?
 ```
 ### Task 3: Conditionals

-Predict what will happen in the following examples.
-Which `console.log`s will actually
-print?
+- Goal: Practice predicting what the `console.log` lines will print out.
-To check your work, type these code snippets to `.js` files.
-No copy and pasting!
+- Task: Test your work by writing these code snippets to `app.js` files and running them in the browser.
+- Note: If you have 'NodeJS' installed on your machine, you can run the command `node app.js` and it will execute the js in that environment (instead of requiring a browser).
+- Note: No copy and pasting!
-After, feel free to play around with the variable (by assigning your own value)
+- Note: After, feel free to play around with the variable (by assigning your own value)
 in each example to experiment!

 ```js
 // 5
 let age = 30; // try different numbers here